Claptrap: Appearances

-When asked by website VG247 what Hollywood actor could play Claptrap on-screen, Gearbox members suggested Dwayne Johnson or Bill Murray, but it was announced that Jack Black will voice Claptrap in the upcoming Borderlands film.
+When asked by website VG247 what Hollywood actor could play Claptrap on-screen, Gearbox members suggested Dwayne Johnson or Bill Murray.
+Jack Black voiced Claptrap in the Borderlands film, released in 2024.

-In non-Borderlands media, he has appeared in Fortnite as part of a minigame and makes an easter egg cameo in the video game Torchlight II and the film Ready Player One.
+In non-Borderlands media, he has appeared in Fortnite as a purchasable pet and as part of a quest and makes an easter egg cameo in the video game Torchlight II and the film Ready Player One.
 Claptrap is also one of the player's opponents in the crossover game Poker Night 2.
 Joshua Derocher of Destructoid noted that because Claptrap vocalizes his thoughts and acts on impulse, he makes for a terrible poker player.